Canonical Supermartingale Couplings

 A function $f: \R^{2}\to [0,\infty]$ is \emph{upper semianalytic} if the sets $\{f\geq c\}$ are analytic for all $c\in\R$, where a subset of $\R^{2}$ is called analytic if it is the (forward) image of a Borel subset of a Polish space under a Borel mapping.
-Any Borel function is upper semianalytic and any upper semianalytic function is universally measurable; we refer to \cite{BertsekasShreve.78} for further background.
+Any Borel function is upper semianalytic; we refer to \cite{BertsekasShreve.78} for further background.

 \begin{proposition} Let $\mu\leq_{cd}\nu$ be proper and irreducible, $f: \R^{2}\to [0,\infty]$. \begin{enumerate} \item If $f$ is upper semianalytic, then $\bS_{\mu,\nu}(f)=\bI^{pw}_{\mu,\nu}(f) \in [0,\infty]$. \item If\, $\bI^{pw}_{\mu,\nu}(f)<\infty$, there exists a dual optimizer $(\varphi,\psi,h)\in \cD^{ci,pw}_{\mu,\nu}(f)$. \end{enumerate} \end{proposition}